franciscolopezv/architecture_modernization/01-strategy/vision.md

 - **Slow delivery**: New features take weeks or months due to coordination overhead and fragile systems
 - **High risk**: Changes frequently break unexpected parts of the system
 - **Security exposure**: Difficulty remediating vulnerabilities across fragmented landscape
-- **Poor visibility**: Limited ability to reason about data flows, reliability, and cost
+- **Poor visibility**: Limited ability to reason about data flows, blast radius, reliability, and cost
 - **Talent challenges**: Hard to attract and retain engineers who want to work with modern technology

 **Cost Implications:**